Australian Registered Medical Device

 Vagus Nerve Stimulation Applications: Bipolar Disorder Management

-The vagus nerve stimulation provides an alternative for treating bipolar disorder.
-Similar to its use in major depression, it helps regulate mood by releasing neurotransmitters.
-It has shown a significant reduction in the frequency and severity of mood episodes, including both manic and depressive episodes.
-Additionally, it can give years of stable remission.
+Similar to its use in major depression, vagal nerve stimulation helps regulate mood by releasing neurotransmitters.
+It has shown a significant reduction in the frequency and severity of mood episodes.
+It can also help improve overall mood stability and reduce suicidal thoughts.
+Furthermore, it can give years of stable remission.

 However, there are certain limitations to take into account.
 The treatment may not be suitable for everyone, as individual responses can vary.
 Stopping the stimulation can result in a serious relapse within a couple of months.
 Lastly, re-establishing remission may be difficult after a break.
 Therefore, it is crucial to follow a long-term plan to prevent potential adverse events.